-Is the proposed project entirely located within your local government's jurisdiction? Υ If yes, how close is the boundary of the nearest other local government?
+1 Is the proposed project entirely located within your local government's jurisdiction? Υ If yes, how close is the boundary of the nearest other local government?
 13,800 feet to Fulton/Dekalb County Line If no, provide the following information: In what additional jurisdictions is the project located?
-In which jurisdiction is the majority of the project located? (give percent of project) Name: (NOTE: This local government is responsible for initiating the DRI review process.) project located : (give percent of project) Percent of Project: Is the current proposal a continuation or expansion of a previous DRI? Ν Name: If yes, provide the following information (where applicable): Project ID: App #: The initial action being requested of the local government by the applicant is: Permit What is the name of the water supplier for this site?
+In which jurisdiction is the majority of the project located? (give percent of project) Name: (NOTE: This local government is responsible for initiating the DRI review process.) project located? (give percent or project) Percent of Project: Is the current proposal a continuation or expansion of a previous DRI?
+N If you are resident to a fallowing printer was attack to the orange.
+Name: If yes, provide the following information (where applicable): Project ID: App #: The initial action being requested of the local government by the applicant is: Permit What is the name of the water supplier for this site?
 City of Atlanta What is the name of the wastewater treatment supplier for this site?
 City of Atlanta Is this project a phase or part of a larger overall project?
 N If yes, what percent of the overall project does this project/phase represent?
 Estimated Completion Dates: This project/phase: Overall project: 2008

-Local Government Comprehensive Plan

-Is the development consistent with the local government's comprehensive plan, including the Future Land Use Map?
+Local Government Comprehensive Plan Is the development consistent with the local government's comprehensive plan, including the Future Land Use Map?
 Y If no, does the local government intend to amend the plan/map to account for this development?
 If amendments are needed, when will the plan/map be amended?

 Service Delivery Strategy Is all local service provision consistent with the countywide Service Delivery Strategy?
 Y If no, when will required amendments to the countywide Service Delivery Strategy be complete?
-V

-Land Transportation Improvements

-Are land transportation or access improvements planned or needed to support the proposed project?

-If yes, how have these improvements been identified:

-Included in local government Comprehensive Plan or Short Term Work Program?
+Land Transportation Improvements Are land transportation or access improvements planned or needed to support the proposed project?
+If yes, how have these improvements been identified: Included in local government Comprehensive Plan or Short Term Work Program?
 Included in other local government plans (e.g. SPLOST/LOST Projects, etc.)?
 Included in an official Transportation Improvement Plan (TIP)?
 Developer/Applicant has identified needed improvements?